dextor/Vite-React-ThreeJS-TypeScript-Basic-Setup/README.md

+# Vite + React + ThreeJS + TypeScript
+This is a basic setup for building 3d apps with custom shaders.
+It does not use React Three Fiber.

-# Getting Started with Create Vite
+## Getting Started with Create Vite

 This project was bootstrapped with [Create Vite](https://vitejs.dev/guide/).